SPINLab/gi-minor-python-course-2019/README.md

 The program is as follows:
  - self-study: [Python course on Codeacademy](https://www.codecademy.com/learn/python)
  - workshop I:
-   - morning: interactive recap of Codeacademy material, introduction to spatial analysis
+   - morning: interactive recap of Codeacademy material, introduction to API's and requests
-   - afternoon: practical assignment - reading, analysing and writing spatial datasets
+   - afternoon: practical assignment - using the Amsterdam API, with the requests module
  - workshop II:
-   - morning: recap of workshop I, introduction to scraping
+   - morning: recap of workshop I, introduction to Twitter API and tweepy
-   - afternoon: practical assignment - scraping data from the web
+   - afternoon: practical assignment - using the Twitter API, with the tweepy module

-Each interactive session + practical assignment pair is accompanied by a short manual and some Python scripts, see the [lecture materials](https://github.com/ndkv/gi-minor-python-course#lecture-materials) section below for more information.
+Each interactive session + practical assignment pair is accompanied by a short manual and some Python scripts, see the [lecture materials](https://github.com/clucas111/gi-minor-python-course#lecture-materials) section below for more information.

 ## Self-study: codeacademy.com